 I don’t seem to be able to stop talking about When Dimple Met Rishi at the moment, but that’s because I loved it and I keep remembering how much of fun it was to read.
 The cover is refreshing because it has a young woman of colour on the front and the story is vibrant and fresh because it explores all the positive aspects of arranged marriage that westerners (particularly white people) tend to ignore.
 I honestly can’t recommend this book enough.

 The next thing you see is a bag of chocolate coins.
-(Yum) Which book have you recently bought that was expensive, but totally worth the high price?
+(Yum) Which book have you recently bought that was a little expensive, but totally worth the price?

 My lovely French edition of ADSOM was around €20 (£18), which is more than some hardbacks, but it was 100% worth it.
 The cover art, internal art, and chapter headers are just stunning and it makes me happy every time I look at my shelves.
 People say you can’t buy happiness, but apparently you can and it costs €20.